L\'evy processes on smooth manifolds with a connection: Construction and characterization of processes on manifolds with a connection

 Under suitable assumptions, these issues can be dispensed with.
 In the setting of Riemannian manifolds, \cite{horizontalLift} considered semimartingales such that there exists a unique geodesic between the two end points of any jump.
 They were able to show that for such processes the stochastic horizontal lift exists and is unique once the initial frame is fixed, and the same is true for the stochastic anti-development.
 As mentioned in the introduction, the assumption of unique geodesics is quite strict, excluding compact Riemannian manifolds, such as spheres and projective spaces.
 In order to deal with general smooth manifolds we provide an alternative approach based on Theorem~\ref{thm:uniqueLift} below.

-Main issues when constructing horizontal lift and anti-development of a semimartingale $X$ occur at jump times of $X$.
-It is not sufficient to simply know that a jump occurred at some time $s$, but we also need to know how it happened, i.e. which specific geodesic was used to induce the jump.
+The main issues when constructing horizontal lift and anti-development of a semimartingale $X$ concern the jumps of $X$.
+It is not sufficient to simply know that a jump occurred at some time $s$, but we also need to know how it happened, i.e.\ which specific geodesic was used to induce the jump.
 Geodesics can be parametrized via a geodesic exponential map, hence we need to specify a tangent vector $v\in T_{X_{s-}}M$ such that $X_s=\Exp_{X_{s-}}(v)$ holds.
-Typically, we cannot uniquely determine such a vector from $X$ alone, hence this ``jump data'' needs to be appended to the semimartingale $X.$
+Typically, we cannot uniquely determine such a vector from $X$ alone, hence this ``jump data'' needs to be appended to the semimartingale $X.$ Note that such ``jump data'' will typically have to be defined on an extended probability space and will be adapted to an extended filtration $(\mathcal{G}_t)_{t\in\RR_+}$ to which $X$ will still be adapted.

-In order to record the necessary ``jump data'', fix a holonomy bundle $P(u)$ with a holonomy group $\Hol(u)$ and consider some (global) section $q\colon M\to P(u)$, i.e. a map $q$ satisfying $\pi\circ q=\mathrm{id}_M$.
-In general, we cannot construct a smooth (or even continuous) section.
+In order to record the necessary ``jump data'', fix a holonomy bundle $P(u)$ with a holonomy group $\Hol(u)$ and consider some (global) section $q\colon M\to P(u)$, i.e.\ a map $q$ satisfying $\pi\circ q=\mathrm{id}_M$.
+We require that $q$ is measurable and that $q$ maps any compact set in $M$ into a pre-compact set in $P(u)$.
+These requirements would hold trivially if $q$ were smooth, but in general it is not possible to construct even a continuous section.
 However, the fibre bundle structure allows us to find smooth local sections.
-Combining countably many such local sections we can find a measurable (global) section $q$, allowing us to record the ``jump data'' as an $\RR^d$-valued process. \begin{defn} An $\RR^d$-valued process $J$ is said to \emph{represent the jumps of a semimartingale $X$ on $[0,\tau)$} if
+Combining countably many such local sections we can always find a measurable (global) section $q$ satisfying compactness condition.
+Fixing one such section allows us to record the ``jump data'' as an $\RR^d$-valued process. \begin{defn} An $\RR^d$-valued process $J$ An $\RR^d$-valued process $J$ (possibly) on an extended probability space and adapted to filtration $(\mathcal{G}_t)_{t\in\RR_+}$ is said to \emph{represent the jumps of a semimartingale $X$ on $[0,\tau)$} if